saurabh3737/powerplant/README.md

 For calculating the unit-commitment, we prefer you not to rely on an existing (linear-programming) solver but instead write an algorithm yourself.

-Implementations can be submitted in either C# (on .Net 5 or higher) or Python (3.8 or higher) as these are (currently) the main languages we use in SPaaS.
-Along with the implementation should be a README that describes how to compile (if applicable) and launch the application.

-- C# implementations should contain a project file to compile the application.
 - Python implementations should contain a `requirements.txt` or a `pyproject.toml` (for use with poetry) to install all needed dependencies.

 #### Payload